 Sure, the most important practice is understanding customer needs.
 But most overlooked?
 Few suppliers ask customers 1) for the most important, unsatisfied outcomes, 2) what test methods measure these outcomes, and 3) how satisfied customers are by various test results.
 Without these questions, you cannot properly assess competing alternatives.

-If you are a professional in innovation or business growth, then Blue Ocean Strategy is simply one of the most important books ever written.
+How should we think about Blue Ocean Strategy for B2B?
+First, if you are a professional in innovation or business growth, then Blue Ocean Strategy is simply one of the most important books ever written.
 When launched in 2005, it torched a ubiquitous idea that had dominated business thinking for decades.
-This older concept had been repeated so many times, by so many dignitaries and authorities, ...
+This older concept had ...
 Read More

 While VOC is extremely important, the most overlooked practice in B2B product development today is competitive benchmarking.
 This should be done in the front-end of innovation using 4 steps: 1) Identify outcomes to benchmark, 2) Identify customers’ alternatives, 3) Identify test methods, and 4) Identify benchmark levels (how good is good enough?) ...
 Read More